nobitlost/AlexaSmartHomeSkillAdapter/README.md

 | *heatingTargetTemperature* | Indicates the target temperature (setpoint) for heating, in degrees Celsius, when a device has dual setpoints |
 | *friendlyName* | Indicates a device specific name for a temperature mode |

 The method accepts the current temperature and the temperature mode set by the device, and the temperature and temperature mode before the changes were made.
 It returns a message string if an error was detected, otherwise `null`.
-Possible error conditions include: the ongoing session is not related to the *getTargetTemperature* command, the *temperatureMode*  pararmeter is not *AUTO*, *COOL*, *HEAT*, *OFF*, *ECO* or *CUSTOM*, and transport-related errors.
+Possible error conditions include: the ongoing session is not related to the *getTargetTemperature* command, the *temperatureMode*  parameter is not *AUTO*, *COOL*, *HEAT*, *OFF*, *ECO* or *CUSTOM*, and transport-related errors.

 ### sendGetTempReadingResponse(*temperature*)